Continually Updated Clinical Reference

 Sexual activity

-• Common sexual problems encountered by cardiac patients include impotence and premature or delayed ejaculation in men and reduced libido in both men and women.
-These difficulties may be due to medications (eg, beta blockers, diuretics), depression, and fear in both the patient and his or her partner of precipitating a cardiac event.
+Common sexual problems encountered by cardiac patients include impotence, premature or delayed ejaculation, and reduced libido (in men and women).
+These difficulties may be due to medications (eg, beta blockers, diuretics), depression, or fears by the patient and his or her partner of precipitating a cardiac event.

-• The hemodynamic response is greater with an unfamiliar partner or surroundings and after eating or consuming alcohol.
+The hemodynamic response is greater with an unfamiliar sex partner, in unfamiliar surroundings, after eating, or after consuming alcohol.

-• Adapting less strenuous positions, such as side-to-side rather than missionary positions, can reduce cardiac stress.
+Adapting less strenuous positions — for example, using a side-to-side arrangement rather than the missionary position — can reduce cardiac stress.

-• Patients may start sexual activity 2-3 weeks following an uncomplicated MI.
-They must be instructed to report any untoward symptoms to the physician or member of the rehabilitation team.
+Patients may start sexual activity 2-3 weeks following an uncomplicated myocardial infarction.
+They must be instructed to report any untoward symptoms to the physician or to a member of the rehabilitation team.

 Cardiac rehabilitation provides many benefits for patients.
-The most important benefits are discussed below.
+The most important of these are discussed in this section.

 Improved exercise tolerance

-Cardiac rehabilitation exercise training for patients with coronary heart disease or CHF leads to objectively verifiable improvement in exercise capacity in men and women, regardless of age.
-Adverse outcomes or complications of exercise are exceedingly rare.
+Cardiac rehabilitation exercise training for patients with coronary heart disease or congestive heart failure (CHF) leads to objectively verifiable improvement in exercise capacity in men and women, regardless of age.
+[17] Adverse outcomes or complications of exercise are exceedingly rare.
 The nonfatal infarction rate is 1 patient per 294,000 patient-hours; the cardiac mortality rate is 1 patient per 784,000 patient-hours.
 The benefits are even greater in patients with diminished exercise tolerance.
 This beneficial effect does not persist long-term after completion of cardiac rehabilitation without a long-term maintenance program.
-Therefore, exercise training must be maintained long term to sustain the improvement in exercise capacity.
+Therefore, exercise training must be maintained long-term to sustain the improvement in exercise capacity.

 Control of symptoms